heavyblotto/memorativa/docs/README.md

 ## Purpose

-This front matter structure serves several important purposes:
+This documentation structure serves several important purposes:

 1. **Conceptual Tracking**: Clearly shows how concepts build upon each other
 2. **Dependency Management**: Identifies prerequisites and subsequent concepts